 - Single transverse palmar creases – a single line that runs across the palm of the hand, as opposed to two lines on people without Down syndrome

 - Short stature

-While not all individuals with Down syndrome will have all the following symptoms, other potential health concerns associated with the disorder include:
+While not all people with Down syndrome will have these medical conditions, other potential health concerns associated with the disorder include:

 - Hearing impairment and ear infections